Would you like to spend quality time with a friendly bunch of people in beautiful Eskdale valley?

 For the mill operation, buildings and grounds maintenance, physical capability is essential.

-If interested, please contact Kate Hughes on 01946723335 or volunteers@eskdalemill.co.uk to arrange for an informal chat/induction.
+If interested, please contact Kate Hughes on 01946723335 or volunteers@eskdalemill.co.uk to discuss further.

-EMHT was formed in 2006 by local people who wanted to preserve the mill as a historic building open to the public.
-The Trust is dedicated to the continued operation of the mill as part of its preservation and development for public benefit, and to promotion of the history, heritage, geography and geology of Eskdale.
+Eskdale Mill & Heritage Trust (EMHT), a small heritage charity was formed in 2006 by local people who wanted to preserve the mill as a historic building open to the public.
+The charity is dedicated to the continued operation of the mill as part of its preservation and development for public benefit, and to promotion of the history, heritage, geography and geology of Eskdale so as to increase their understanding of the built and natural environment.